 Instead of enclosing your kitchen space permanently, consider a flexible space, which you can easily convert into an open or closed kitchen at will or per your requirement.
 On a daily basis, an open kitchen would provide ample light and give a feeling of a large space.

 Installing a sliding door can instantly create an enclosed kitchen, especially when you want to keep kids, visitors or pets out.
 If you are entertaining, you would definitely want to hide the mess from sight.
 Then a sliding door would be a great option to create a closed kitchen.
 Close the kitchen areas which see a lot of work or mess, such as the counters, range and the sinks.
 You can partially shut off the kitchen hiding these areas.
+This can be done by a professions.
+If you are in Singapore, you can check out best Handyman services in Singapore, they give the best professional services.

 Sliding doors made from a translucent material will let the light in, as well as keep the cooking aromas contained.
 This solution to convert kitchen to closed kitchen is a viable solution for small house.